 HOW MUCH DIDACTIC TIME IS THERE?
 ARE RESIDENTS PROTECTED FROM OTHER OBLIGATIONS DURING SCHEDULED TEACHING SESSIONS?

 Our Didactic Curriculum has been overhauled over the past year.
-To protect educational time and enhance our residents' learning, we recently transitioned to a weekly 2.5 hour block didactic series on Wednesday afternoons, for which all of our residents are excused from their other clinical duties to attend.
+To protect educational time and enhance our residents' learning, we recently transitioned to a weekly 2.5 hour block didactic series on Wednesday afternoons, for which all of our residents are excused from their other clinical duties to attend and which showcases some of the most innovative teaching methods in residency education.
 In addition, during noontime on the other days of the week, residents participate in hospital Grand Rounds, shorter teaching sessions (such as senior resident-led "Chalk Talks"), committee meetings, Balint group, res-fac meetings, intern support group, and our Behavioral Science didactic series.
 Didactic and interactive sessions are taught by our Family Medicine faculty and by visiting subspecialists.
 Journal clubs and morbidity and mortality (M&M) conferences occur monthly.
 Residents are not scheduled for work responsibilities during these educational sessions and are expected to attend unless they are attending to an urgent patient care need such as a code or delivery.
 In addition, throughout the year, residents are relieved from work responsibilities to attend a series of class-specific small group Behavioral Science workshops covering various topics.

 WHAT TYPES OF LEARNING ARE AT THE PROGRAM?